 SEMN492/IAST 490National IdentityThis course, an interdisciplinary senior seminar on the subject of national identity, asks students to consider what it means to be a citizen of a nation.
 Our course will begin with a discussion of basic concepts such as nation, national identity, and nationalism, as well as an introduction to important theoretical frameworks and recent scholarship.
 This will be followed by case studies in which we will examine the nature, sources, and consequences of national identity on individual nations.
 In each instance, we will analyze the characteristics of national identity as it relates to other forms of collective identity (i.e., religious, ethnic, territorial, etc.).
 We will also discuss the relationship between national and individual identity, and the role that national identity plays in modern politics and society.
 The overarching question we will be exploring is: What does the existence of national identity say about us?
 And how can an understanding of the meaning of national identity help us to better communicate with the governments and peoples of other nations in an age of globalization?
 This course is a Shared Passages Senior Capstone.Prerequisite: Seniors Only

 SEMN/ARTX496S.P.A.C.E.A senior-level service-learning course that explores the relationship between art and activism, social justice, community and/or civic engagement.
-Students from both art AND non-art disciplines/majors will work together in small groups similar to mini "think tanks" to develop ideas for interdisciplinary artworks and/or events that could be created with community partners like Kalamazoo Loaves and Fishes and Education for the Arts, among others.
+Students from both art AND non-art disciplines/majors will work together in small groups similar to mini "think tanks" to develop ideas for interdisciplinary artworks and/or events that could be created with community partners.
 Project design is primarily theoretical--groups will draft (as their final product) a formal proposal and/or project grant based on their project concept.
 Among the questions students will investigate during the term are: How can art facilitate our experiences in public and private spaces?
 Who has access to a space?
 How do we share space and interact within it?
 Class and project workspace is housed off-campus in the Park Trades Center.
 Professional skills such as responsible partnering, grant seeking/writing, and project design will also be covered.
 This course is a Shared Passages Senior Capstone.Prerequisite: Seniors Only

 SEMN499Special Topic Senior CapstoneSenior Shared Passages Capstone special topics course.
 Topics will vary from course to course.
 SEMN-499 courses may be added to the curriculum throughout the year.Prerequisite: Seniors Only